Fight Network: Acquisition of TNA and subsequent cuts

+In March 2015, Fight Network acquired Canadian rights to TNA Wrestling programming, including Impact!, Xplosion, and TNA's Wrestling Greatest Matches.
+In March 2016, TNA expanded its relationship with Fight Network to offer its programming internationally through Fight Network's streaming platforms.

-In January 2017, Fight Network's parent company, Anthem Sports & Entertainment, acquired a majority stake in TNA.
+In January 2017, Fight Network's parent company (now known as Anthem Sports & Entertainment) acquired a majority stake in TNA.
 Under Anthem, the promotion was renamed "Impact Wrestling" after its flagship program.
 Following the acquisition, Fight Network began cutting its studio programming; in March 2017, long-time Fight Network personalities Robin Black and John Ramdeen were laid off by Anthem.
 Further layoffs occurred in October 2017, including the entire staff of Live Audio Wrestling (which the network claimed was on a "hiatus").
 Wrestling journalist Dave Meltzer reported that these cutbacks stemmed from the TNA buyout, citing that Anthem intended to use the promotion to bolster its programming, especially in international markets, but that the promotion's financial troubles had required Anthem to make cuts to Fight Network.

-In December 2018, Bell Media renewed its rights to the UFC, but dropped the sublicensing deal with Fight Network, making all programming exclusive to TSN.
+In December 2018, Bell Media renewed its rights to the UFC, but ended the sublicensing deal with Fight Network.